MrBounty/HEG/README.md

 - With ? *The data attach*
 - What ? *The place to put the response*

-For more information, please check the HTMX docs, it is well build, easy and fast to read.
+For more information, please check the HTMX docs, it is well written, easy and fast to read.
 [Link](https://htmx.org/docs/)

 ### Where